greenboxal/doggohub/doc/integration/github.md

 1. Select "Register new application".

 1. Provide the required details.
     - Application name: This can be anything.
-Consider something like `<Organization>'s GitLab` or `<Your Name>'s GitLab` or something else descriptive.
+Consider something like `<Organization>'s DoggoHub` or `<Your Name>'s DoggoHub` or something else descriptive.
-    - Homepage URL: The URL to your GitLab installation. 'https://gitlab.company.com'
+    - Homepage URL: The URL to your DoggoHub installation. 'https://doggohub.company.com'
     - Application description: Fill this in if you wish.
     - Authorization callback URL is 'http(s)://${YOUR_DOMAIN}'
 1. Select "Register application".